goksanisil23/OpenKitchen/RLRacers/DDPG/Readme.md

 * DDPG allows to have continuous action space, via the tanh function at the end of forward pass (scaling between [MIN,MAX])
+* Its called "deterministic" since the Actor network directly produces the action instead of probabilities of actions.